 Scientific studies show light therapy is effective in reducing depressive symptoms and has minor adverse effects.
-Light therapy is not recommended for people who have had a manic episode in the past as it could increase their changes of becoming manic again.
+Light therapy is not recommended for people who have had manic episodes in the past as it could increase their chances of becoming manic again.

 Other tips for managing mood

 Stay active: We know it’s hard to get outside when it’s dark 16 to 18 hours a day, but moving your body can help maintain the mood.
 Now that, you have a warm household, you can definitely move around or do some workouts indoors.
 Sure, there are some other ways of staying active too, such as these:

 - Get out for a midday walk.